kengibson1111/go-stdlib/README.md

 Before diving into this repo, it may help to start with the [Tour of Go](https://go.dev/tour/welcome/1).
 A companion repo for the tour is [here](https://github.com/kengibson1111/tour-of-go).

-## flag

-* basic - this shows how to pass command-line args utilizing the flag package.
-It shows how to define a flag through a pointer, how to bind a variable to a flag definition instead of the pointer option, and how to bind a variable to multiple flag entries.
-Pretty cool.

 ## fmt

 Formatted I/O